 https://github.com/m5stack/Core2-for-AWS-IoT-EduKit.gitinto the text field and then select the location you want to save the project in.

 The ESP RainMaker Phone Apps are available for iOS and Android phones to provide Wi-Fi network configuration, user-creation, user-device association and device control.
 The apps can be found here:

-With the device ready and the software you’ll need for this tutorial installed, let’s identify the port your device is virtually mounted to so that you can perform read & write operations to that specific port.
+With the device ready and the software for this tutorial installed, let’s identify the port your device is virtually mounted to so that you can perform read & write operations to that specific port.

 COM3) to copy the device port.

 If your Core2 for AWS IoT EduKit does not show up in the list of devices, check that it’s powered on and you are using the supplied USB-A to USB-C cable.
 Some USB-C hubs have compatibility issues with establishing a serial port.